- You can boost your strength (and skill at any other sport) by using a form of mental practice known as “active imagery.”

 What should you do?

-But did you know you can further improve your skills by mentally picturing yourself shooting hoops?
+But did you know you can further improve your skills by picturing yourself making baskets?

 If that sounds like hocus pocus, I’m with you.
-But “mental practice” has actually been an area of scientific interest for a couple decades now.
+But “mental practice” has been an area of scientific interest for a couple of decades now.

-It’s referred to as “active imagery” and research going back as far as 1994 has shown that just visualizing yourself doing a task can improve your actual ability to do it.
+It’s referred to as “active imagery,” and research going back to 1994 has shown that visualizing yourself doing something can improve your ability to do it.

-The exact mechanisms of how this works aren’t fully understood just yet (chalk it up to the incredible complexity of the human brain), but we do know that picturing yourself doing a task can elicit similar brain activity as actually doing it.
+The exact mechanisms of how this works aren’t fully understood yet, but we know that picturing yourself performing a task can elicit similar brain activity as doing it.

 And what does all this have to do with weightlifting?

-This led to what is now considered the gold standard for active imagery: PETTLEP.
+This led to what we now consider the gold standard for active imagery: PETTLEP.

-You can increase the physicality of your imagery by focusing on how your body will move and feel with each repetition, and you can include sensory information like the things you’d see, the sounds you’d hear, and smells you’d smell.
+For example, if you want to rehearse a tennis stroke (or a squat), you can increase the physicality of your imagery by focusing on how your body will move and feel with each repetition, and you can include sensory information like the things you’d see, sounds you’d hear, and smells you’d smell.

-Researchers found that going as far as wearing the same clothes as when you play, standing in the same stance, and holding your racket can help as well.
+Researchers even found that picturing yourself wearing the same clothes as when you play, standing in the same stance, and holding your racket in the same way can help as well.